-CHPC provides access to high performance computing resources, a broad spectrum of scientific computing software, and expert support to help faculty make use of deep computing resources.
+CHPC provides access to high performance computing resources, a broad spectrum of scientific computing software, and expert support to help faculty make use of deep computing resources focusing on human imaging processing.
 Usage is free to all faculty of Washington University from contributing departments.

-- Access to a professionally managed High Performance Computing System (2,500 high speed processors configured in both a distribute processing cluster and 7 high capacity, large memory symmetric multiprocessing units, 19 TB of memory, and 150 TB of internal high speed shared storage)
+- Access to a professionally managed High Performance Computing System (2,800 high speed processing cores, ~33 TB of memory, and ~1.6 PB of internal high speed shared storage)

-- Access to over 85 pre-installed software packages that support molecular modeling, genomic analysis, advanced imaging, statistics and mathematical analysis
+- Access to 36 pre-installed software packages that support molecular modeling, advanced imaging, statistics and mathematical analysis

 - Access to software development tools including all common MPI libraries